 So you’ve decided to take the plunge and fit 285/70/17 tires on your 5th gen 4-Runner.
 This size definitely makes the tires pop a bit and adds a nice aggressive look to the vehicle.
 It’s basically a 33-inch tire.

 Your gas mileage will be slightly affected but it won’t be drastic at all.
 Your rolling diameter is still within the manufactures specification.
 The 285 is roughly a 32.7-inch or most just round it off to a 33”.
-The 285 is 1.6% larger in diameter to the 275.
+The 285 is 1.6% larger in diameter than the 275.
 Your speedometer will be slightly out.
 Your speedo will read 60mph however your actual speed will be 60.9 mph.
 Not even 1mph out, which isn’t even noticeable.

 The below video is a clear explanation and demonstration as to what is required to make the 285/70/17 tires fit nicely without scrubbing.